jaspreetl/Interactive-Lab-Hub/Lab 5/README.md

 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+For testing, I ran multiple trials of my “shushing” vs. “head scratch” gesture classifier on the Raspberry Pi.
+When lighting was consistent and gestures were performed clearly in front of the camera, the model performed as expected — the “shush” gesture reliably triggered the quiet mode response, and the “head scratch” gesture activated the thinking prompt.

+I experienced failures mostly under poor lighting, different backgrounds, or when the gesture was partially visible in the camera frame.
+For example, if I turned slightly sideways, the “shush” gesture was sometimes misread as “head scratch”.
+Similarly, quick or subtle motions sometimes confused the model because it relied on static frames rather than motion cues.
+These errors revealed how sensitive the model is to lighting conditions, background contrast, and gesture positioning.
+With the first model i created on Teachable Machine, it much more acurately categorized between the pizza and coke can likely because those objects are far more distinct compared to these two hand gentures.

+If someone else were using this system, they might not immediately understand that the computer is uncertain.
+A missed “shush” might cause an older gesture to stay on, or a false thinking trigger could distract them.
+To address this, I could design the system to mention confidence levels as shown in the Teachable Machine.
+For example, it may be better for the code to only act if the model is 90% sure.

+Optimization-wise, I could improve accuracy by adding more diverse training samples under different lighting and camera angles, or by including a “background” class to help the model better detect when no gesture is being made.
+Another improvement could be temporal smoothing.

 ### Part D
 ### Characterize your own Observant system